 1 tablespoon plus 1 teaspoon extra-virgin olive oil

 - In a large nonstick skillet, heat 1 tablespoon oil over medium-high heat.
-Add onions and season with salt and pepper.
+Add onions and season with 3/4 teaspoon kosher salt and 3/4 teaspoon granulated sugar.
 Cook, stirring often, until softened and just beginning to brown, 10 minutes.
-Reduce heat to medium.
+Scrape up any brown bits that begin to form on the bottom of the skillet; a flat-sided wooden spatula is particularly well-suited to this task.
+Add a splash of water (about a tablespoon) from time to time to aid in deglazing the browned bits.
+Reduce heat, if needed.
 Cook, stirring occasionally, until onions are deep golden brown and very soft, 30 minutes.
+Remove from heat and season with additional salt and a splash of balsamic vinegar.
 (Refrigerate in an airtight container, up to 1 day.
 Bring to room temperature before using.)

 - Side Dishes, Vegetables